1 - Customize your shell

 # Now add the script to activate the Conda environment

-echo '. "/opt/conda/etc/profile.d/conda.sh"' >> $SINGULARITY_ENVIRONMENT
+echo '. "/opt/conda/etc/profile.d/conda.sh"' >> $APPTAINER_ENVIRONMENT

-echo 'conda activate __apptainer-env__' >> $SINGULARITY_ENVIRONMENT
+echo 'conda activate apptainer' >> $APPTAINER_ENVIRONMENT

 Now, time to build and check the image:

-$ apptainer build demo-env-image.sif demo-env-recipe.def
+$ apptainer build demo-env-image.sif Apptainer.def

 INFO: Starting build...